lucia-engelhardt/data-essays/README.md

 ## Continuing Research

 I would like to work with computer vision and also acquire the length of every shot in PTA's work.
-This way, I can create visualizations giving a better breakdown of how time is operating within PTA's films.
+This way, I can create visualizations that provide a clearer breakdown of how time operates within PTA's films.
 I am planning on using Distant Viewer Explorer to accomplish this.
-I also would potentially like to create more scene breakdown graphs comparing the scene times I've been provided and the "official" scene times using scripts and watching the films.
+I also want to create more scene breakdown graphs comparing the scene times I've been provided and the "official" scene times using scripts and watching the films.